FuelLabs/fuel-indexer/docs/src/components/gql-server.md

 Note that the main binary of the `fuel-indexer` crate _also_ contains a queryable GraphQL API endpoint.
 However, the `fuel-indexer-api-server` crate offers a standalone GraphQL API endpoint, whereas the `fuel-indexer-api-server` bundles its GraphQL API endpoint with other Fuel Indexer functionality (e.g., execution, handling, data-layer contruction, etc).

-To run the standalone Fuel Indexer GraphQL API server:
+To run the standalone Fuel Indexer GraphQL API server using a configuration file:

 ```bash
 cd fuel-indexer/